Vivian MacKerrell: Illness and death

 MacKerrell's career was curtailed by heavy drinking.
 He died from throat cancer, which he contracted in his 40s.
 After a short remission in the mid-1980s, the illness returned and MacKerrell underwent a laryngectomy.
 Unable to eat or drink, he resorted to injecting alcohol directly into his stomach.
-In his last days, MacKerrell contracted pneumonia after a drunken incident and died in Gloucester Royal Infirmary.
-His last words were reportedly "Give me a fucking pre-med you fuckers, I’m a personal friend of Sir Lancelot Spratt."
+In his last days, MacKerrell contracted pneumonia after a drunken incident and died in Gloucestershire Royal Hospital.
+His last words were reportedly "Give me a fucking pre-med you fuckers, I'm a personal friend of Sir Lancelot Spratt."
 His ashes were scattered on Loch Indaal, Islay.

 Bruce Robinson related how MacKerrell once drank lighter fluid and was unable to see for days after the incident.
 This is depicted in a scene from Withnail & I. MacKerrell's diaries record the event, as well as others that appear in the film, such as visiting the wolves in Regent's Park Zoo.